Skip navigation

 Exams and Tests

 Blood tests, x-rays, and CT scans may be done.
-If there is a lot of fluid in the belly area, the provider may use a needle to remove some and send it for testing.
+If there is a lot of fluid in the belly area, your provider may use a needle to remove some and send it for testing.

 Treatment